abari212/mca/README.md

 # mca
 Math Coding and Analytics (MCA)

 MCA is an innovative platform that aims to address Big Data challenges and issues in research and development (R&D) combining mathematics with coding and analytics.
-MCA also elaborates on conceptual frameworks to develop applications including tailored applications involving machine learning (ML) and artificial intelligence (AI) for rapid and timely actions
+MCA also elaborates on conceptual frameworks to develop theoretically-based applications including tailored  applications involving machine learning (ML) and artificial intelligence (AI) for rapid and timely actions

 MCA Mission Statement